Reza Baluchi

 Reza Ray Baluchi (born 1972) is an Iranian athlete and activist living in the United States.
-He has several times attempted to travel long distances off the East Coast of the United States in a self-propelled water craft resembling a hamster ball, which he calls a hydro pod or bubble.
+Several times, he has attempted to travel long distances off the East Coast of the United States in a self-propelled water craft resembling a hamster ball, which he calls a "hydro pod" or bubble.

 Background

-Baluchi was born in Rasht; and in Iran was tortured and served 18 months of a two-year sentence for offenses against Islam; as of October 2014 he is a Catholic.
-After cycling for the Iranian national team, in 1992 he defected to Germany, where he was a member of a professional cycling team and cycled through 55 countries promoting world peace.
-He arrived in the United States in 2002 from Mexico and was granted political asylum after five months in detention.
-He has set records as a runner and a cyclist, with the aim of promoting world peace.
-He ran from Los Angeles to Ground Zero in New York in 2003 to dispel misconceptions about Middle Easterners and as a stand against terrorism; ran 11720 mi around the perimeter of the United States as a fundraiser for Children's Hospital of Denver; ran again from Los Angeles to New York in 2009, acquiring an American flag from the White House; and in 2010 moved to Death Valley, where he ran and trained in the desert heat for two years.
+Baluchi was born in Rasht, Iran.
+He endured torture and served 18 months of a two-year sentence for offenses against Islam; as of October 2014 he is a Catholic.
+In 1992, after competing as a cyclist for the Iranian national team, he defected to Germany, where he was a member of a professional cycling team and cycled through 55 countries to promote world peace.
+In 2002, he arrived in the United States from Mexico and was granted political asylum after spending five months in detention.
+He has set records as both a runner and a cyclist, always with the aim of promoting world peace.
+In 2003, he ran from Los Angeles to Ground Zero in New York to dispel misconceptions about Middle Easterners and as a stand against terrorism; ran 11720 mi around the perimeter of the United States as a fundraiser for Children's Hospital of Denver; ran again from Los Angeles to New York in 2009, acquiring an American flag from the White House; and in 2010 moved to Death Valley, where he ran and trained in the desert heat for two years.

 Bubble expeditions

-Baluchi built and equipped his first "hydro pod" using $4,500 in savings from working as a mechanic and a dishwasher, at a hookah bar and a supermarket in Newport Beach, California.
+Baluchi built and equipped his first "hydro pod" using $4,500 in savings from working as a mechanic and a dishwasher at a hookah bar and a supermarket in Newport Beach, California.
 The craft is a cylinder of 3-millimeter thick plastic in an aluminum frame with paddles and is propelled by his running inside it, like a hamster ball.
 He estimated in 2014 that he could reach 4–5 knots at sea, and in 2021, 6 knots in the 10 × 6 ft pod he has registered in Florida as a water craft.
 He has said that he undertakes his ocean journeys to inspire others and to raise money for public services, including the US Coast Guard, which has repeatedly stopped him for his own safety.